grpc/grpc.io/content/docs/quickstart/kotlin.md

 ---
 layout: quickstart
-title: Kotlin Quick Start
+title: Kotlin/JVM Quick Start
-short: Kotlin
+short: Kotlin/JVM
 description: This guide gets you started with gRPC in Kotlin with a simple working example.
 ---

 ### Prerequisites

-- Kotlin version 1.3 or higher
+- [Kotlin][] version 1.3 or higher
 - JDK version 7 or higher

 ### Download the example